ibm-bluemix-mobile-services/bluemix-objectstorage-sample-liberty/README.md

 ```

-##Before Starting
+##Before you begin
-This project has the necessary files and configuration to be uploaded to Bluemix as is.
-In order to do so, first create a [Bluemix application that has a NodeJS runtime](https://console.ng.bluemix.net/docs/runtimes/nodejs/index.html#nodejs_runtime).
-Once you have that, go the manifest.yml file in the root folder of this sample, and change the `name` and `host` properties to be your Bluemix application's name.
-Once done, you can upload this sample to your Bluemix application as described in the previous link.
+This project has the necessary files and configuration to be uploaded to Bluemix.
+To do so, first create a [Bluemix application that has a NodeJS runtime](https://console.ng.bluemix.net/docs/runtimes/nodejs/index.html#nodejs_runtime).
+Then, update the `manifest.yml` file in the root folder of this sample by changing the `name` and `host` properties to your Bluemix application's name.
+Finally, you can upload this sample to your Bluemix application as described in the previous link.

-Also, all of the code discussed in this Readme can be found in src/main/java/wasdev/sample/servlet/SimpleServlet.java.
+All code discussed in this Readme can be found in [`src/main/java/wasdev/sample/servlet/SimpleServlet.java`](src/main/java/wasdev/sample/servlet/SimpleServlet.java).

-##Authenticating and Getting Access to Object Storage
+##Authenticating and getting access to Object Storage

-Before being able to do anything with ObjectStorage, the server first has to authenticate with the ObjectStorage service to get access to the files.
-This can be achieved by using OpenStack4J as follows.
-First, create variables with your service credentials, which can be retrieved from the ObjectStorage dashboard:
+Before you can do anything with Object Storage, the server must authenticate with the Object Storage service to get access to the files.
+You can use OpenStack4J to achieve this.

+1. Create variables with your service credentials, which can be retrieved from the Object Storage dashboard:

 ```
 //Get these credentials from Bluemix by going to your Object Storage service, and clicking on Service Credentials: